Bounding 2D Functions by Products of 1D Functions: Definition and the Bounding Number

-\begin{definition} For sets $\lambda_1, \lambda_2$ and an infinite regular cardinal $\mu$, let $\Phi(\lambda_1,\lambda_2,\mu)$ be the statement that whenever $f : \lambda_1 \times \lambda_2 \to \mu$, there are functions $g_1 : \lambda_1 \to \mu$ and $g_2 : \lambda_2 \to \mu$ such that for all $(x_1,x_2) \in \lambda_1 \times \lambda_2$,
+\begin{definition} For sets $X, Y$ and an infinite regular cardinal $\mu$, let $\Phi(X,Y,\mu)$ be the statement that whenever $f : X \times Y \to \mu$, there are functions $g_1 : X \to \mu$ and $g_2 : Y \to \mu$ such that for all $(x,y) \in X \times Y$,

-\end{definition} We will usually consider the case that $\lambda_1$ and $\lambda_2$ are cardinals.
+\end{definition} We will mostly consider the case that $X$ and $Y$ are cardinals (which are ordinals).
 When this happens, without loss of generality $\lambda_1, \lambda_2 \ge \mu$.
 In this section we will consider arbitrary $\mu$, but for the rest of the paper we will focus on the $\mu = \omega$ case.